ahart97/PythonProjects/README.md

 PetCam: Script to stream video with Raspberry Pi

       - Made using python3
-      - Uses Raspberry Pi and Raspberry Pi Camera
+      - Uses Raspberry Pi, Raspberry Pi Camera and a VNC